-Kris can help you with Human Resource, payroll, travel expense, and employment questions.
+Kris Petti in the Franklin Business Services office can help you with Human Resource, payroll, travel expense, and employment questions.

 Leslie Geiser, Administrative Associate

-Leslie will be happy to assist you in these areas: offices, keys, mail, supplies, course scheduling, student information, room reservations, publicity of special events, flyers, copier questions and problems, faxing, phone problems, forms, signatures, etc.
+Leslie will be happy to assist you in these areas: course scheduling, student information, room reservations, publicity of special events, website, flyers, offices, keys, mail, supplies, copier questions and problems, faxing, office phones, forms, signatures, and more.

 Markers for white boards; paper and toner for the printers; and other supplies are kept by the department office.
 Some supplies are located on (and under) the mailroom table.
 Please ask Leslie if you need something that is not accessible.
 As with all resources, please be mindful of waste.
 Keep caps on markers, print only when necessary, and remember to collect supplies you take to other buildings.